teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * The __Symbol__ column MUST NOT contain duplicate values.
 * The __Name__ column MUST NOT contain duplicate values.

 > The use case for this table is to help custom code that integrates with parsers such as tokenizers.
-Since in Farkle symbols can be renamed and many can have the same name within a grammar, the special name provides a stable way to identify them (it sticks to the symbol's original name and duplicate names would cause build failures).
+Since many symbols can have the same name within a grammar, the special name provides a guaranteed unique way to identify them.

 ## State machines